gilbertbigras/Ki67/README.md

 Operator is expected to grab a picture with a priori correction of background illumination as explained [here] (http://imagejdocu.tudor.lu/doku.php?id=howto:working:how_to_correct_background_illumination_in_brightfield_microscopy) by Gabriel Landini.

 This involves multiple steps a) Image acquisition of a white field without oversaturation and white balance of RGB channels b) Image acquisition of a black field c) Image acquisition of the tissue specimen and d) the correction itself.
-These steps are available in the offered software if you use Qimaging Camera.
-If not the code could be adapted using a different camera and for instance a TWAIN plugin: see [here](https://imagej.nih.gov/ij/plugins/index.html#acq).
-This requires help from IT person or familiar with ImageJ and coding.
+These steps are available in the offered software if you use a Qimaging Camera.
+If not, the code could be adapted using a different camera and for instance a TWAIN plugin: see [here](https://imagej.nih.gov/ij/plugins/index.html#acq).
+This requires help from IT person or someone familiar with ImageJ and coding.
 Software utilization
 ---------------
 ![hello](/pictures/KI67BreastImageJ.png)